3-Aminophenol

 3-Aminophenol is an organic compound with formula C6H4(NH2)(OH).
-It is an aromatic amine and aromatic alcohol.
+It is an aromatic amine and a phenol.
 It is the meta isomer of 2-aminophenol and 4-aminophenol.

 Preparation

-3-Aminophenol can be prepared by caustic fusion of 3-aminobenzenesulfonic acid (i.e. heating with NaOH to 245 °C for 6 hours) or from resorcinol via a substitution reaction with ammonium hydroxide.
+3-Aminophenol is prepared by reduction of 3-nitrophenol.
+It can also be prepared by caustic fusion of 3-aminobenzenesulfonic acid (i.e. heating with NaOH to 245 °C for 6 hours) or from resorcinol via a substitution reaction with ammonium hydroxide.

 Uses

-One of the most relevant applications of the substance is the synthesis of 3-(diethylamino)phenol, key intermediate for the preparation of several fluorescent dyes (e.g., rhodamine B).
+One of the most relevant applications of the substance is the synthesis of 3-(diethylamino)phenol, which is used for the preparation of several fluorescent dyes (e.g., rhodamine B).
 Other uses for the compound include hair dye colorants and stabilizers for chlorine-containing thermoplastics.